BalasubramanyamEvani/SIMD-Sobel-Gaussian-Filtering/README.md

 ## Prerequisites

-- Ensure that OpenCV is installed on the ECE cluster machine.
-Follow the guidelines provided in the Piazza post.
+- Ensure that OpenCV is installed
 - The code has been tested with OpenCV version 3.4.20 and on Intel ®Xeon ®CPU E5-2640 v4 @ 2.40GHz (Broadwell x86 64 architecture).

 ## Installation and Execution